 Days9-10: Drive to Udawalawe National Park, jeep safari

 Visit the characterful village of Ella and enjoy superb views as far as the south coast.
-See the spectacular Rawana Ella Waterfall and then transfer by vehicle down from the hills to Udawalawe National Park.
+See the spectacular Rawena Ella Waterfall and then transfer by vehicle down from the hills to Udawalawe National Park

 Day11: Continue to Unawatuna on south coast

-Transfer down the coast to Unawatuna, your beach base on the southern tip of the island, stopping along the way at Dickwella to see the blowhole here.
+Transfer down the coast to Unawatuna, your beach base on the southern tip of the island, stopping along the way to visit a turtle hatchery.

 Days12-13: Whale watching, optional visit to Galle by train